Tulip Tour - Amsterdam to Bruges - 8 day

 Climate

 Please check local conditions before travel.
-A very good website to research regional weather is weatherbase.com.
 The climate in Holland is considered maritime, greatly affected by the sea.
 Belgium as well is influenced by the North Sea and the Atlantic Ocean, with cool summers and moderate winters.

 Day of Rest